 However, there are promotional offers in the low season (May & November) where gorilla permits go for 350USD for foreign residents, 250USD for foreign residents and 100,000 UGX for East African citizens.

 In Rwanda, the price for a gorilla permit is 750USD for foreign nonresidents, 375USD foreign residents and 30,000Frw for Rwandan citizens.

-Carry with you raingear, sunscreen lotion, insect repellant and a hat as weather can vary anytime.
+- Carry with you rain gear, sunscreen lotion, insect repellent and a hat as weather can vary anytime.

 - Carry with you zoom lens camera for photo shooting, no flash.

 More posts for you